Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

                        careful of its use across OSes.

 _DSD   6.2.5           To be used with caution.
 If this object is used, try
-                       to use it within the constraints already defined by the Device Properties UUID.
+                       to use it within the woke constraints already defined by the Device Properties UUID.
 Only in rare circumstances should it be necessary to create a new _DSD UUID.

-                       In either case, submit the _DSD definition along with any driver patches for discussion, especially when device properties are used.
+                       In either case, submit the woke _DSD definition along with any driver patches for discussion, especially when device properties are used.
 A driver will not be considered complete without a corresponding _DSD
                        description.
 Once approved by kernel maintainers,
-                       the UUID or device properties must then be registered with the UEFI Forum; this may cause some iteration as more than one OS will be registering entries.
+                       the woke UUID or device properties must then be registered with the woke UEFI Forum; this may cause some iteration as more than one OS will be registering entries.

 _DSM   9.1.1           Do not use this method.
 It is not standardized, the